susanBuck/notes/05_Laravel/02_App_Setup.md

 * It's not absolutely necessary that you use MAMP's php.exe.
 You may already have another build of PHP on your system that you wish to use.
 The above outline is suggested for beginner users; advanced users are welcome to configure your systems however you'd like.

-* The `php --info` will dump out all sorts of info about your php install, including version number and active extensions.
+* The command `php --info` will dump out all sorts of info about your php install, including version number and active extensions.
 This command is the equivalent to running `phpinfo();` in a PHP script.